Help for Your Legal Problem

 Was your security deposit withheld?

-Some Vermonters who had been temporarily housed at motels had their security deposits withheld in whole, or in part, when they moved out.
+Were you in the Transitional Housing Program in 2023 with an occupancy agreement with the motel you were staying in?
+You may have had some or all of your security deposit withheld incorrectly when you moved out.
 These security deposits were paid to the motels on your behalf by the Vermont Department of Children and Families (DCF) to protect against damage or provide a payment at time of move out.
 A settlement has been reached with the owner of the following motels: Cortina Inn (Rutland); EconoLodge (Montpelier); Hilltop Inn (Berlin); Pine Tree Lodge (Rutland), and Quality Inn (Brattleboro).
-If you stayed there, you may be eligible for a portion (or in some cases up to the full amount) of your security deposit.
+If you stayed in one of these motels during 2023, you may be entitled to the return of some or all of your security deposit.
 Learn more about filing a claim.

 Where to find help